kercre123/victor/docs/development/web-server.md

 ## Folders/files

-Folders and files within Victor can be examined by clicking on one of the five folder buttons *output*, *resources*, *cache*, *currentgamelog* and *external*.
+Folders and files within Victor can be examined by clicking on one of the four folder buttons *persistent*, *resources*, *cache*, and *currentgamelog*.
 The corresponding folder contents will be shown.
 Clicking on folder links will navigate to the corresponding folder.
 Clicking on a file link with serve up the file (as a download, or in the case of files like .json files, right in the web page.)

 ## Console vars and functions